nickoala/telepot/migration-7-0.md

 I am also taking this opportunity to reverse some not-so-good decisions.
 They are not huge changes, but I apologise for any inconvenience.
 Without further ado, here are what you need to do to move to telepot 7.0:

 1. Flavor `normal` becomes `chat`
-    What to do: Search for the string `normal`, then replace with the string `chat`
+    What to do :scream: : Search for the string `normal`, then replace with the string `chat`

 2. Method `notifyOnMessage` becomes `message_loop`
-    What to do: Search for the method `notifyOnMessage`, then change the method name to `message_loop`
+    :scream: What to do: Search for the method `notifyOnMessage`, then change the method name to `message_loop`

 3. Method `messageLoop` becomes `message_loop`
-    What to do: Search for the method `messageLoop`, then change the method name to `message_loop`
+    What to do :scream: : Search for the method `messageLoop`, then change the method name to `message_loop`

 4. Method `downloadFile` becomes `download_file`
-    What to do: Search for the method `downloadFile`, then change the method name to `download_file`
+    :scream: What to do: Search for the method `downloadFile`, then change the method name to `download_file`

 5. Function `telepot.namedtuple.namedtuple` was removed.
 Create namedtuples using their constructors directly, by unpacking a dict into keyword arguments.
-    What to do: Where you did this before:
+    What to do :scream: : Where you did this before:

     ```python
     import telepot.namedtuple